Common Size Analysis

 What is Common Size Analysis?

-Common size analysis, also referred as vertical analysis, is a tool that financial managers use to analyze financial statements.
+Common size analysis, also referred to as vertical analysis, is a tool that financial managers use to analyze financial statements.
 It evaluates financial statements by expressing each line item as a percentage of a base amount for that period.
 The analysis helps to understand the impact of each item in the financial statements and its contribution to the resulting figure.

 Common Size Analysis - Example of Regular Profit Analysis vs Common Size Analysis